-- (1) Except as otherwise provided in this Rule, all pleadings, documents, and other materials (collectively "material") received in the Office of the Clerk for filing must ultimately be filed in the public record, unless (a) the docket reflects prior entry of an Order to file under seal or (b) a Judge of this Court otherwise orders pursuant to this Local Rule. - (2) The Court recognizes the right of the public to access material filed with the Court in civil and criminal cases.
-The Court also recognizes the right of parties in cases to seek the filing under seal of material and information lawfully kept confidential in civil and criminal cases, and the right of parties and non-parties to support or challenge the filing of such material under seal. - (3) The fact that certain information or material has been protected as confidential by parties in a case pursuant to a Protective Order is relevant to, but not dispositive of, whether this information or material will be sealed when filed with the Court. - (4) Subject to the provisions of Sections (B) (Civil Cases) and (C) (Criminal Cases) below, the following procedures must be followed for filing material under seal or for contesting the sealing of such material: - ("Movant") must file an unsealed motion for sealing ("Motion for Sealing" or "Motion for Continued Sealing") describing generally (i) the material or information sought to be filed under seal without disclosing the substance of the material sought to be kept confidential; (ii) the legal grounds for the sealing; and (iii) the requested duration for the sealing or, if the proponent requests that the material remain sealed indefinitely, the reasons supporting the request.
+(1) All pleadings, documents, and other materials (collectively "material") received in the Office of the Clerk for filing must be filed in the public record, unless (a) the docket reflects prior entry of an Order to file under seal or (b) a Judge of this Court otherwise orders pursuant to this Local Rule.

+(2) The Court recognizes the right of the public to access material(s) filed with the Court in civil and criminal cases.
+The Court also recognizes the right of parties in cases to seek the filing under seal of material(s) and information lawfully kept confidential in civil and criminal cases, and the right of parties and non-parties to support or challenge the filing of such material(s) under seal.

+(3) The fact that certain information or material(s) have been protected as confidential by parties in a case pursuant to a Protective Order is relevant to, but not dispositive of, whether this information or material(s) will be sealed when filed with the Court.

+(4) Subject to the provisions of subsections (B) (Civil Cases) and (C) (Criminal Cases) below, the following procedures must be followed for filing material(s) under seal or for contesting the sealing of such material(s):

+(a) The proponent of the sealing of material ("Movant") must file a public motion for the sealing ("Motion for Sealing") (a) describing generally the material or information sought to be filed under seal without disclosing the substance of the material(s) sought to be kept confidential; (b) the legal ground(s) for the sealing; and (c) a limited time period for the sealing.

-If the information or material that is sought to be sealed includes information or material produced by a non-party as confidential under a judicial protective order, at the time the Motion for Sealing or the Motion for Continued Sealing is filed Movant must provide the producing non-party written Notice of the Motion for Sealing or the Motion for Continued Sealing.
+If the information or material(s) that is sought to be sealed includes information or material(s) produced by a non-party as confidential under a judicial protective order, Movant must provide the producing non-party written Notice of the Motion for Sealing and of any opposition to the Motion for Sealing.

-(b) With Motion for Sealing or Motion for Continued Sealing,
+(b) With the public Motion for Sealing,